agropper/maia-cloud-clean/README.md

 ### Core Functionality
 - **📄 Health Record Import**: Import and index hundreds of pages of records downloaded from modern EHR patient portals
 - **🤖 Private AI Assistant**: Create patient summaries that correct errors and protect sensitive information
-- **🔍 Natural Language Search**: Search health records using natural language chats without sharing with commercial AIs
+- **🔍 Natural Language Search**: Search and abstract health records using natural language chats without sharing with commercial AIs
-- **💬 Multi-AI Integration**: Use patient summaries to ask questions of commercial LLMs (ChatGPT, Gemini, Claude, DeepSeek)
+- **💬 Multi-AI Integration**: Use patient summaries and human chat threads to ask questions of commercial LLMs (ChatGPT, Gemini, Claude, DeepSeek)
 - **🔗 Secure Sharing**: Share chats with physicians using links that can be added to patient portal messages, emails, or texts

 ### Privacy & Security